Stanislau-Senkevich/Stanislau-Senkevich/README.md

 ## 📚 About Me

-BSU FAMCS student, currently waiting for starting summer internship in Yandex.
+BSU FAMCS student, currently waiting for start of the summer internship in Yandex.

 ## 🛠️ Technologies & Tools